arvidn/libtorrent/docs/manual.rst

 able to do download blocks from the same piece, concentrating slow peers on as few pieces as possible.
-The reverse order means that the most common pieces are picked, instead of the rarest pieces (or in the case of sequential download, the last pieces, intead of the first).
+The reverse order means that the most common pieces are picked, instead of the rarest pieces (or in the case of sequential download, the last pieces, instead of the first).

 parole mode
 -----------